Ericsson/codechecker/web/server/vue-cli/src/assets/userguide/userguide.md

 # <a name="userguide-server-config"></a> Server Configuration
 ## <a name="userguide-notification"></a> Global Notification banner
 There is an option to set a global notification text, that will show on top of every page over the CodeChecker logo.
 For every connecting client.

 ![Notification](images/notification.png)

-You can edit this alert on the products page, after enabling administration buttons, with "Edit announcement" button, but **Super User** permissions are necessary.
+You can edit this alert on the products page with "Edit announcement" button, but **Super User** permissions are necessary.

 ![Products](images/products.png)